-The Primary and Secondary sections each house a sports hall and library.
-Other facilities include a well-equipped music department; a state-of-the-art theatre; a modern foreign languages centre; an olympic-size swimming pool with touch-pad time recording equipment; ample playing fields and tennis courts.
+The Primary and Secondary sections each house a Sports Hall and Libraries.
+Other facilities include a well-equipped Music Department; a state-of-the-art BSJ World Theatre; a Language Acquisition Centre; an olympic-size Swimming Pool with touch-pad time recording equipment; ample playing fields and Tennis Courts.
 All classrooms are air-conditioned and equipped with air purifiers, LCD projectors, interactive whiteboards, and computers.

 All this serves to provide the type of environment which allows the school to deliver its aim, which is the highest possible standard of education to enable each child to realise his or her academic, social and physical potential and to develop aesthetic awareness, both as an individual and as a member of society.